-Baking soda kills grass since it is a phytotoxic salt that draws water from plants, depriving them of moisture and killing them.
+Baking soda is a phytotoxic salt that draws water from grass and other plants, depriving them of moisture and killing them.
+To kill grass weeds, you can use baking soda as a paste, spray, and dry powder.
 Also, it is eco-friendly, readily available, and sustainable.

 Here is how to use baking soda to kill grass growing in unwanted areas.